RegD: Hierarchical Embeddings via Dissimilarity between Arbitrary Euclidean Regions: Conclusion

 We introduced a framework RegD for low-dimensional embeddings of hierarchies, leveraging two dissimilarity metrics between regions.
 Our method, applicable to regions in the Euclidean space, demonstrates versatility and has the potential for a wide range of tasks involving data beyond hierarchies.
 Additionally, we showed that our approach achieves comparable embedding performance to hyperbolic methods while being significantly simpler to implement.

-For future work, we are interested in integrating our method with other approaches based on hyperbolic spaces.
-For instance, Hyperbolic Neural Networks~\cite{ganea2018hyperbolic} currently depend on intricate manifold operations, such as parallel transport, to perform matrix multiplications and vector additions.
-In contrast, our framework enables these computations to be carried out more directly through the parameter space, potentially simplifying the implementation.
-Another promising direction for future work is to investigate replacing existing hyperbolic embedding components in related methods with our approach, including recent studies that couple large language models with hyperbolic embeddings to learn semantic hierarchies~\cite{he2024language}.
-Also, we are interested in generalizing our framework to support a wider variety of region types—beyond the balls and boxes considered here—so that it can be better adapted to the requirements of diverse downstream tasks.
+For future work, we are interested in generalizing our framework to support a wider variety of region types beyond the balls and boxes considered here, so that it can be better adapted to the requirements of diverse downstream tasks.
+Another promising direction for future work is to investigate replacing existing hyperbolic embedding components in related methods with our approach, including recent studies that couple large language models with hyperbolic embeddings to learn semantic hierarchies~\cite{he2024language}, which can be extended from atomic concept to complex ones by integrating the ontology embeddings as in Section \ref{sec:Ont_inf}.

-\paragraph{Reproducibility statement} All code and data are publicly available at \url{https://anonymous.4open.science/r/RegD-F4E3}, along with clear instructions on environment configuration and hyperparameter settings to enable full reproduction of our results.